bbatsov/metaredux/_posts/2018-10-27-a-safer-rubocop.md

 Yesterday the project reached a very important milestone[^2] on its way to the "magic" 1.0 release - namely the introduction of extended cop[^3] metadata and the ability to run only cops and auto-corrections that can't possible break your code by changing its meaning.
+We call such cops and their auto-corrections "safe".
 Making use of the new functionality is very easy:

 ``` shell
 # Run only safe cops.